 Today, I’ve come to Gigrin Farm with my husband and five year old son to witness the return of a bird that has made a remarkable revival.
 Mid Wales is a hotspot for kites, as I know – you often see them where I live, north of Abergavenny in Monmouthshire.
 To guarantee seeing them, there are dedicated feeding centres too.
 There's the Llanddeusant Red Kite Feeding Station in the Brecon Beacons National Park in Carmarthenshire, and the Bwlch Nant Yr Arian Centre in Ponterwyd near Aberystwyth.
 They’re also seen regularly at RSPB Cwm Clydach in the Swansea Valleys.

 But it was here, on this 200-acre family-run sheep and livestock farm, one day in 1992 that Christopher Powell and his late father Eithel spotted a very rare pair of birds.
 'It was completely by accident', Christopher remembers (we meet by the café an hour before feeding time).
 'Our dog kept catching rabbits.
 And one day, there were two kites feeding on one of them.
 I’d never seen anything like it.
 I couldn’t take my eyes off them.'
-Powell is a gentle, quiet man, a typical Welsh farmer, but his eyes set alight when he talks about when the birds.
+Powell is a gentle, quiet man, a typical Welsh farmer, but his eyes set alight when he talks about the birds.

 I’d never seen anything like it.
 I couldn’t take my eyes off them.”